odoo/documentation/content/developer/howtos/website_themes/theming.rst

    features may rely on it.

 .. tip::
-   - Use four spaces per indentation level.
+   - Use 4 spaces per indentation level.
    - Do not use tabs.
    - Never mix spaces and tabs.